EliAndrewC/l7r/setting/l7r.md

 ### Moto Chenghiz

-This man's gaijin name reveals the gaijin nature of the Moto family, who are clearly not from Rokugan originally, and who have managed, through Crane trickery, to have convinced the Imperial Ministry of Retainers that their ancestors hail from just past the Twilight Mountains, when in fact their true homeland is clearly Medin al Salaat.
+This man's gaijin name reveals the gaijin nature of the Moto Family, who are clearly not from Rokugan originally, and who have managed, through Crane trickery, to have convinced the Imperial Ministry of Retainers that their ancestors hail from just past the Twilight Mountains, when in fact their true homeland is clearly Medin al Salaat.

 Chenghiz is the eldest son of Moto Jochi, the Moto Minister of Revenue, and Chenghiz is an expert on "Moto law", as evidently the Moto are so barbarous as to not simply employ "Saibankan's Net", the system of magistrates handed down for centuries through the Imperial Ministry of Justice.